Public Health Nursing Services

 - Rabies prophylaxis case management

-- Narcan training and distribution
+- Narcan (naloxone) training and distribution

-- Chlamydia, Gonorrhea, HIV and Hepatitis C testing
+- Chlamydia, Gonorrhea, HIV, and Hepatitis C testing

 LEAD TESTING IN FLOYD COUNTY UNDER NEW STATE LAW